 Maker Space: Personal Fabrication

-Learn what personal fabrication means within UConn’s Nextgen Makerspace.
+Learn what personal fabrication means within UConn’s Learning Community Innovation Zone (LCIZ).
 Work with Joe Luciani, a designer and prototyping specialist who has built a career designing meaningful experiences with hands-on strategies.
 This is an open project where students will be encouraged to explore new skill sets and use those skill sets to tell a story around solving a problem.

 Students will learn about creative problem solving through design iteration and digital fabrication utilizing rapid prototyping techniques such as 3D printing, Vinyl Cutting, Laser Cutting, and CNC machining.

-Join us in a space that designed for students to create, invent, tinker, explore, and discover using a variety of tools and materials.
+Join us in UConn’s LCIZ – a space designed for students to create, invent, tinker, explore, and discover using a variety of tools and materials.